-- The proposers have a clear sense of their strengths, especially as applied to the new mission implied by TU status. - There is a need to concentrate on maintaining those strengths and critical mass in these areas, and to continue with their strong user orientation in the development and delivery of research activity in accord with 'Mode 2' research. - The user orientation in research needs to be maintained in a manner consistent with the new mission, for example by joint staff positions with external partners, staff exchanges, adjunct appointments of partner staff, cofunding of research and students, and so on.
+- The proposers have a clear sense of their strengths, and of the need to concentrate on maintaining those strengths, and to continue with their strong user orientation in the development and delivery of research activity in accord with 'Mode 2' research. - The user orientation in research needs to be maintained in a manner consistent with the new mission, for example by joint staff positions with external partners, staff exchanges, adjunct appointments of partner staff, co-funding of research and students, and so on. - We saw nothing in the proposal document about the creation thus far of a single Technology Transfer office between the partners.
+We understand from subsequent information that both institutions have a good record of work in this area, including work in partnership with each other and with other organisations.
+While this is encouraging, we think it important to signal commitment by making rapid progress with 'acting as one' on technology transfer. - We commend the existing strong record on successful start-up companies.